Bramstorp/MangementSystem/README.md

 -App Config-
-for making sure the connection works in the mangement file (App.config) change the (connectionString="Data Source=DESKTOP-XXXXXXX\SQLEXPRESS;) to the name desktop server name
+for making sure the connection works in the mangement file (App.config) change the (connectionString="Data Source=DESKTOP-XXXXXXX\SQLEXPRESS;) to the name of your desktop server name